beynar/sveltekit-sitemap/README.md

 # sveltekit-sitemap (and robots)

-This library is designed to help generate and maintain dynamic sitemap.xml and robots.txt for their SvelteKit apps.
+This library is designed to help generate and maintain dynamic sitemap.xml and robots.txt for SvelteKit apps.

 It's a combination of a Vite plugin and a Svelte-kit hook.
 The plugin is responsible to watch your routes folder to generate a typescript representation of it.
 The hook is responsible to deliver sitemap.xml and robots.txt responses based on your params and the former typescript sitemap.